PatrickHK24/BigData/README.md

     location;
 ```

-### 2. What are the most in demand skills for remote Business/Data Analysts?
+### 2. What are the most in-demand skills for remote Business/Data Analysts?

 SQL is by far the most requested skill across all platforms, followed in a tight race by Excel, Python and Tableau.